BabarKhanDev/dall-e-game/README.md

 ## How I would improve it

 1. Implement the post request solution listed above
+2. The game is run using python and then the website is hosted using node.
+Both could have been run with one python or node script, making it easier to run
-2. Improve the graphics, I think the beige is pretty drab
+3. Improve the graphics, I think the beige is pretty drab
-3. Add some sounds, its pretty boring without any
+4. Add some sounds, its pretty boring without any